 My restaurant is in the latest MICHELIN Guide selection.
 How can I get a plaque and/or logos to promote my establishment?

 If you wish to highlight the fact that your restaurant is part of the MICHELIN Guide selection, you can request a communications kit via the online form.

-How can I make it possible for people to book at my restaurant via The MICHELIN Guide digital platforms?
+How can I make it possible for people to make a booking at my restaurant via the MICHELIN Guide digital platforms?

 When are newly selected establishments posted online on your MICHELIN Guide platforms?

 Our inspectors are on the road all year round, on the lookout for new restaurants to share with food-lovers.
 Once a restaurant is considered to be up to the standard of the MICHELIN Guide selection, it can be added online.
 To find these new establishments, simply select the filter 'New' on our Restaurants page: this will bring up the new additions from the last three months.